SWI-Prolog/plweb-examples/usage/csv_to_json.md

 Hayward,37,54,,1994-11-29
 ~~~

-The script `csv_to_json.pl` reads the CSV from standard input, converts
+The script `csv_to_json.pl` reads the CSV from standard input or from
+the file provided as the first argument of the script.
+It converts
 the contents to a list of dicts, then writes this as JSON to standard
 output: